DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

 - Custom format string

-    A custom format string specifies a format using Unicode Locale Data Markup Language (LDML) patterns.
+    Use Unicode Locale Data Markup Language (LDML) patterns to specify a custom format string.
 An LDML pattern consists of wildcard characters and characters displayed as is.
 The **format** property supports the following wildcard characters:

     <table class="dx-table">
         <tr>